James Toseland: Motorcycle racing career (1995–2000)

-Transferring his motorcycle career from off-road to road racing after Wright's death, Toseland quickly worked his way up through the ranks becoming 1995 Junior Road Race Champion before moving on to 125cc racing in the UK Superteen series, and then sprang to prominence in the late nineties when he dominated the Honda CB500 Cup series aged 17.
+Transferring his motorcycle career from off-road to road racing after Wright's death, Toseland quickly worked his way up through the ranks becoming 1995 Junior Road Race Champion before moving on to 125cc racing in the UK Superteen series, and then sprang to prominence in the late nineties when he dominated the Honda CB500 Cup series at the age of 17.
 He was then picked up to ride a Supersport Honda and won races at national level.

-As a result of his early racing success, he was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and 6th in the first round of the second year.
+As a result of his early racing success, Toseland was signed to the factory Castrol Honda World Supersport squad, where he rode for two years finishing 18th and 11th in the championship with best results of eighth in his first year and sixth in the first round of the second year.

 Toseland joined the British Superbike Championship series in 2000, riding for Paul Bird's Vimto-sponsored team on a Honda VTR He contested the first seven rounds, missing four more through injury, and over the course of these picked up 101 points.
-Altogether, this placed him 12th in the championship and his results included seven finishes in the top eight riders, including two sixth places at Oulton Park.
+Altogether, this placed him 12th in the championship and his results included seven finishes in the top-eight riders, including two sixth places at Oulton Park.

 Superbike World Championship (2001–2007)

-As a result of his early racing success, Toseland was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and 6th in the first round of the second year.
+As a result of his early racing success, Toseland was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and sixth in the first round of the second year.